Infynyty/Zuap/README.md

 You need to install Firefox and the Geckodriver for Selenium to work.
 Even then, reCAPTCHA gets triggered in some cases, which is why WGZimmer scraping is disabled by default.
 If you want to enable it, you can add `ENABLE_WGZIMMER=true` to your `.env` file.

+### JsonLink

+Zuap uses JsonLink to gather preview information for a given link which will make the embeds look nicer.
+To enable this feature get a free API key [here](https://jsonlink.io/) and add the `JSONLINK_KEY` entry to your `.env` file.
+This is optional.